 - 1. Select the server in the Resources pane. - 2.
 On the Server menu, click Restart Toolstack. - 3.
 Click Yes to confirm.

-When you run the Restart Toolstack option on the Pool Master, XenCenter loses connection to the pool.
-Wait for 30 seconds after losing connection, and then reconnect manually.
+When you run the Restart Toolstack option on the pool coordinator, XenCenter loses connection to the pool and then automatically attempts to reconnect.

 Configuring Host Power On